Greece Moments Greece Moments

 Vagia Bay near Kampos

-The island of Patmos attaches great importance to soft tourism.
-Therefore, there are no huge hotel complexes or resorts.
-On the other hand, Patmos is home to some fantastic boutique hotels, holiday homes and numerous apartments.
+The island of Patmos places great emphasis on sustainable tourism.
+As a result, there are no massive hotel complexes or resorts.
+Instead, Patmos is home to several stunning boutique hotels, vacation homes, and numerous apartments.

-→ About Booking.com* you will find many accommodation on Patmos and you can check prices here:
+→ You can find many accommodations on Patmos via Booking.com* and check prices directly here:

 Patmos Booking Hotels Empfehlung